exochron/geadb/README.md

-# Gemerate Enhanced Addon Database
+# Generate Enhanced Addon Database

 This toolkit generates some database files for my WoW Addon projects.